jimitjaishwal/Capstone-project/README.md

 • train.zip - training set images (images and annotated masks) [Download](https://www.kaggle.com/c/8089/download/stage1_train.zip)
 • test.zip - stage 1 test set images (images only, you are predicting the masks) [Download](https://www.kaggle.com/c/8089/download/stage1_test.zip)

-note - i provide already download code in notebook the i rename those files as train.zip and test.zip the actual file name of data is stage1_train.zip and stage1_test.zip if you danload dataset in hear so the folder name is  stage1_train.zip and stage1_test.zip

 ```

+**Note**

+i provide already download code in notebook the i rename those files as train.zip and test.zip the actual file name of data is stage1_train.zip and stage1_test.zip if you danload dataset in hear so the folder name is  stage1_train.zip and stage1_test.zip

 2.Following are the details of Software environments with version details :